lscalese/isc-rest-json-filter/README.md

 Dockerfile-zpm builds for you a container which contains ZPM package manager client so you are able to install packages from ZPM in this container.
 As an example of usage in installs webterminal

-### Dockerfile-web

-Dockerfile-web starts IRIS does the same what Dockerfile does and also sets up the web app programmatically

 ### .vscode/settings.json